zramsay/eris-cli/README.md

 * BigchainDB service
 * ZCash node

 Services work from a base of **service definition files**.
 These files are held on the host in the following location: `~/.monax/services`.
-Service definition files tell `eris` how a docker container should be started.
+Service definition files tell `monax` how a docker container should be started.
 The specification for service definition files is located [here](https://monax.io/docs/specs/services_specification).

-To see the various ways in which `eris` can interact with services, please type:
+To see the various ways in which `monax` can interact with services, please type:

 ```
-eris services
+monax services
 ```

 ## Chains

 Chains are an opinionated toolchain around permissioned chains.
 They can be most easily thought of as your "develop" branch for chains.
-In other words, if you need to work **on** a permissioned chain, then it is best to use `eris chains`.
+In other words, if you need to work **on** a permissioned chain, then it is best to use `monax chains`.
 Chains hardcode most of the service starting criteria, but still allow for some flexibility as to how chains are worked with.

-To see the various ways in which `eris` can help you develop chains, please type:
+To see the various ways in which `monax` can help you develop chains, please type:

 ```
-eris chains
+monax chains
 ```

 ## Pkgs

 Pkgs are an opinionated toolkit to help you deploy and test your smart contract packages on both permissioned and unpermissioned blockchain networks.

-`eris pkgs` is a package manager to deal with contracts.
+`monax pkgs` is a package manager to deal with contracts.
 The package manager is a yaml based automation framework which makes it trivial to deploy and test your smart contract systems.
-The specification for `eris:jobs` definition files is located [here](https://monax.io/docs/specs/jobs_specification).
+The specification for `monax:jobs` definition files is located [here](https://monax.io/docs/specs/jobs_specification).

 Pkgs give you access to test your smart contracts both against "throwaway chains" which are one time use chains that are needed for the sole purpose of testing smart contract packages, as well as existing blockchain networks.

-To see the various ways in which `eris` can help you develop smart contract applications, please type:
+To see the various ways in which `monax` can help you develop smart contract applications, please type:

 ```
-eris pkgs
+monax pkgs
 ```

 ## Keys

-Keys is an opinionated toolchain around [eris-keys](https://github.com/monax/keys).
-Please note that this concept of the `eris` platform is **for development only** and should not be used in production because it has not been fully security audited **and we do not plan for it to be**.
+Keys is an opinionated toolchain around [monax-keys](https://github.com/monax/keys).
+Please note that this concept of the `monax` platform is **for development only** and should not be used in production because it has not been fully security audited **and we do not plan for it to be**.
 In production the keys service should be replaced with your audited security system of choice.

-To see the various ways in which `eris` can help you manage your various key pairs, please type:
+To see the various ways in which `monax` can help you manage your various key pairs, please type:

 ```
-eris keys
+monax keys
 ```

 ## Files

 Monax has a pretty handy wrapper around IPFS which is useful for quick file sharing from the host.

-To see the various ways in which `eris` can help you with distributed file sharing, please type:
+To see the various ways in which `monax` can help you with distributed file sharing, please type:

 ```
-eris files
+monax files
 ```

 ## Data

 Monax can automagically utilize data containers for you.

-If you turn the `data_container` variable to `true` in the service or chain definition file, then `eris` deposit the data utilized by that service or chain into a data container which can be managed separately from the "program" container.
+If you turn the `data_container` variable to `true` in the service or chain definition file, then `monax` deposit the data utilized by that service or chain into a data container which can be managed separately from the "program" container.
 The advantage of working with data containers has been dealt with elsewhere (see, Google).

-To see the various ways in which `eris` can help you manage your data containers, please type:
+To see the various ways in which `monax` can help you manage your data containers, please type:

 ```
-eris data
+monax data
 ```

 ## Directory Structure

-Created by `eris init` in $HOME directory:
+Created by `monax init` in $HOME directory:

 ```
 ├── .monax/
-│   ├── eris.toml
+│   ├── monax.toml
 │   ├── apps/
 │   ├── bundles/
 │   ├── chains/